 In this session, we will bring together everything we have worked on in the Film Style unit.
 We will learn to do a sequence analysis, which is a detailed examination of a short segment from a film (usually 3 minutes or so in length) that comments on the interesting aspects of mise-en-scene, cinematography, editing, and sound in the chosen sequence.
 It then ties this formal analysis to the film's meanings in this sequence and in the film as a whole.

 Assignment Due for this Session

 Review the sequence analysis worksheet, which we will use as a guide in this session.
-Watch Citizen Kane (dir.
-Orson Welles, USA, 1941).
-(Citizen Kane on the Blackboard) We will use clips from this film in our workshop.
+Watch The Fits (dir.
+Anna Rose Holmer) on Kanopy or Amazon Prime.
+We will use clips from this film in our workshop.

 If you had to pick one short sequence (3-5 minutes in length) as the most crucial to understanding the film, which sequence would you choose?
 Post your response in the comments below.

 A close examination of a short film clip (approximately 3 minutes).
 The clip should be significant—it should stand out in the film as a whole.
 Hint: Beginnings are almost always good subjects for a sequence analysis.

 How do you do a sequence analysis?

 As you watch a scene, record your observations under each of the four main sections (mise-en-scene, cinematography, editing, and sound).
 You will have to view the scene several times, looking at a different aspect each time.

 Afterwards, consider how your observations relate to the film as a whole, how they affect the meaning and impact of the entire film.
 Now take your notes and write a paragraph that highlights the most important elements in the sequence and their meanings.

 The following questions are meant to help guide your sequence analysis.
 Not all questions will be important in all sequences.
 The idea is to figure out what is significant and focus on those aspects.